arainko/ducktape/docs/total_transformations/configuring_transformations.md

 }
 ```

-Which means that for a context function such as `Selector ?=> Dest => DestFieldTpe` the `Selector` brings in the neccessary extensions that allow us to pick and configure subtypes and elements under a collection or an `Option`, but only in the scope of that context function and not anywhere outside which means we do not pollute the outside world's namespace with these.
+Which means that for a context function such as `Selector ?=> Dest => DestFieldTpe` the `Selector` brings in the neccessary extensions that allow us to pick and configure subtypes and elements under a collection or an `Option`(or any wrapper type `F[_]` given that it has an instance of `Mode[F]`), but only in the scope of that context function and not anywhere outside which means we do not pollute the outside world's namespace with these.

 What's worth noting is that any of the configuration options are purely a compiletime construct and are completely erased from the runtime representation (i.e. it's not possible to implement an instance of a `Selector` in a sane way since such an implementation would throw exceptions left and right but using it as a sort of a DSL for picking and choosing is completely fair game since it doesn't exist at runtime).